pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "tasks/update-runtime-config-script"
 === "Usage"
     ---excerpt--- "examples/update-runtime-config-usage"

+!!! warn
+    When using runtime configs, Ops Manager _owns_ the default runtime config.
+    If you use this task to edit "default" it will be replaced on every Apply Changes.
+    Please use `NAME` param to provide a non-conflicting runtime config.

 ### upgrade-opsman
 Upgrades an existing Ops Manager to a new given Ops Manager version